Bakiribu

-Bakiribu (lit. 'comb') is an extinct genus of ctenochasmatid pterosaurs known from the Early Cretaceous (Aptian–Albian age) Romualdo Formation of Brazil.
-The genus contains a single species, Bakiribu waridza, known from the fragment remains of two individuals preserved in a regurgitalite.
-This indicates the pair may have been consumed by a spinosaurid theropod dinosaur.
-It represents the first member of the broader clade Archaeopterodactyloidea described from the Romualdo Formation.
-Bakiribu has a unique pattern of closely-packed comblike teeth in the upper and lower jaws that may have been used for filter feeding, similar to the closely related Pterodaustro.
+Bakiribu (lit. 'comb') is an extinct animal genus known from the Early Cretaceous (Aptian–Albian age) Romualdo Formation of Brazil.
+The genus contains a single species, Bakiribu waridza.
+It was initially described as a ctenochasmatid pterosaur based on remains interpreted as the fragmentary jaws of two individuals preserved in a regurgitalite.
+This would indicate the pair may have been consumed by a spinosaurid theropod dinosaur.
+This interpretation of the remains suggests that Bakiribu has a unique pattern of closely-packed comblike teeth in the upper and lower jaws that may have been used for filter feeding, similar to the closely related Pterodaustro.
+Under this identification, Bakiribu would represent the first member of the broader clade Archaeopterodactyloidea described from the Romualdo Formation.

+Subsequent researchers have suggested that the proposed pterosaurian jaw bones are instead part of the gill arch apparatus of a fish, as these two distinct anatomical structures are superficially similar.
+As such, the validity of B. waridza as a distinct taxon is unclear and requires further observations.

 Discovery and naming

 Several years prior to 2025, Aline M. Ghilardi and William B. S. Almeida discovered a calcareous concretion from the Romualdo Formation, part of the Araripe Basin, in northeastern Brazil in the collection of the Museu Câmara Cascudo.
 The concretion specimen had remained at the museum for several years without study; its exact provenance is unknown.
 The concretion style of preservation, with specimens preserved in a part and counterpart visible when the block is split open, is typical of material collected in this formation.
 The two specimen parts were accessioned as MCC1271.1-V and MCC1271.2-V at the Museu Câmara Cascudo (MCC), part of the Federal University of Rio Grande do Norte in Rio Grande do Norte, Brazil.
 It comprises the fragmented upper and lower jaws of two pterosaur individuals, as well as four associated fish, likely of the genus Tharrhias, with their heads pointing in the same direction.

 Subsequently, researchers recognized that the pterosaur material in the concretion represented a novel taxon.
 They arranged for one half of the concretion (MCC 1271.2-V) to be transferred to the Museu de Paleontologia Plácido Cidade Nuvens (MPSC) in Ceará, Brazil, which is closer to the region from which it was collected.
 It is now deposited at this institution as specimen MPSC R 7312.